Zabanaa/zabanaa.github.io/_posts/2017-08-15-async-await-a-basic-introduction.md

-Important note: this article assumes existing knowledge of asynchronous programming constructs and prior experience using Promises (both will help you grasp the concept and differences between approaches)
+Important note: this article assumes existing knowledge of asynchronous programming constructs and prior experience using Promises (both will help you grasp the concept and differences between the two approaches)

 ## Scenario

 To illustrate said differences, we need a scenario: Your boss wants you to collect data about cyberpunk novel characters (Why not ?).
 Thankfully, I've built a RESTful API just for that purpose, it's called [ wintermute ][0].
-We'll use it along with node-fetch for making HTTP requests.
+We'll use it along with [node-fetch][1] for making HTTP requests.

 *Note: This code will run inside a Node.js (v8.3.0) environment.*